Space Maintainers in Alpharetta, Johns Creek and Roswell, GA

 When you lose a tooth, and there is a space left in your mouth, your other teeth are at risk of moving.
 The other teeth will automatically shift position towards the now open space and may prevent the normal eruption of other permanent teeth.
 Even more, the permanent teeth that were already in the correct position may also move, thus developing a condition called overcrowding.
 Using space maintainers in Roswell prevents all of this.

 A dentist will install a space maintainer because preventing the development of those orthodontic problems goes beyond the esthetics of your smile and helps your dental health.
 If you don’t have overcrowded teeth, it will be easier to clean them, avoid the buildup of plaque and tartar, prevent cavities, and the ensuing infections to the soft tissue of a tooth.
 Your dentist may install one of several types of space maintainers in Alpharetta.

 - Unilateral or Crown and Loop space maintainers are attached over a tooth next to the open space.
 The metallic appliance surrounds the tooth and connects to a metallic ring that prevents the teeth from moving in.

 - A lingual space maintainer is much more complex, and it is used when several teeth are missing.
 Part of it is cemented or bonded to the molars, and a wire is connected to the back of the frontal teeth.

 - A distal shoe is a different type of space maintainer that requires careful monitoring from the dentist.
 It is secured around a tooth and it goes into your gums.

 Please consult with your dentist first if you need a space maintainer.
-You can set your next appointment following this link, and please, follow the directions given by your dentist to care for your teeth and the space maintainer.
+You can set your next appointment and please, follow the directions given by your dentist to care for your teeth and the space maintainer.